dotnet/docs-maui/docs/get-started/installation.md

 ### iOS/Xcode Setup

-* If you get an error that Xcode is not found, run `xcode-select --install` in a terminal, then check that `xcode-select -p` points to your Xcode installation.
+* If you get an error that Xcode isn't found, run `xcode-select --install` in a terminal, then check that `xcode-select -p` points to your Xcode installation.
 * If you're still facing issues, open Xcode itself to make sure it loads correctly.
 Once Xcode is open, navigate to **Xcode > Settings > Locations** and check that the **Command Line Tools** field is pointing to the correct Xcode.
-* There is a known issue that sometimes you have to build your iOS/macOS app twice for it to deploy.
+* There's a known issue that sometimes you have to build your iOS/macOS app twice for it to deploy.
 This will be fixed in an upcoming release.

 ### Debugging issues

 * Debugging can fail to start for multiple reasons.
-If there isn't a clear error in the Output window, first double check that you are using the ".NET MAUI" run configuration in Visual Studio Code.
+If there isn't a clear error in the **Output** window, first double check that you're using the **C#** run configuration in Visual Studio Code.
+* If you're using an older version of .NET, the C# debugger isn't supported for .NET MAUI apps.
+You can use the legacy .NET MAUI debug configuration by unchecking the extension setting **MAUI > Configuration > Experimental > Use VSDbg**.
 * You can try a command line build from the terminal to see if the error is with your code or the .NET MAUI extension.
 For example, you could run `dotnet build -f:net8.0-android` to see if your Android build succeeds outside of Visual Studio Code.
 If this build succeeds, please [Report an Issue](https://github.com/microsoft/vscode-dotnettools/issues)

-## Known Limitations
+## Known limitations

-This extension is still in early preview, so there are a number of known limitations.
-Please [give us your feedback](#provide-feedback) on other features you'd like to see as we continue building this new experience.

-* XAML editing capabilities are very lightweight - you get basic syntax highlighting and autocomplete.
-We're exploring how to improve the XAML experience in a future release.
 * Currently, you can't switch the target framework for IntelliSense (it will show syntax highlighting for only the first target framework listed in your .csproj file).
 This capability is in progress.
+To get syntax highlighting for other targets (e.g. Android instead of iOS) you can reorder the target frameworks in your project file.
 * XAML and .NET Hot Reload are't currently supported.
-* This extension hasn't yet been fully tested with the latest iOS and Xcode betas.

 Please [give us your feedback](#provide-feedback) on other features you'd like to see as we continue building this new experience!

-## Provide Feedback
+## Provide feedback

 Please read the [C# Dev Kit FAQs](https://code.visualstudio.com/docs/csharp/cs-dev-kit-faq) and check existing [Known Issues](https://github.com/microsoft/vscode-dotnettools/issues) before filing a new issue or suggestion.
 You can file suggestions and issues from inside Visual Studio Code through through the **Help > Report Issue** dialog.
 Ensure you select “An extension” then the .NET MAUI extension in the drop-down.